Sterling Shepard Player Prop Bets for NFL Week 6 | New York vs. Los Angeles 10/17/2021

 Season Stats

-- Shepard has racked up 223 receiving yards (44.6 per game) and one touchdown, hauling in 18 balls on 22 targets.
+- Shepard has recorded 223 receiving yards (44.6 per game) and one touchdown, reeling in 18 passes on 22 targets.

 - Shepard has been the target of 22 of his team's 183 passing attempts this season, or 12.0% of the target share.